 How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

 LEMP is an acronym for a group of free and open-source software often used to serve web applications.
-It represents the configuration of Nginx Web Server, MySQL / MariaDB Database, and PHP Scripting Language on a Linux operating system.
+It represents the configuration of the Nginx Web Server, MySQL / MariaDB Database, and PHP Scripting Language on a Linux operating system.

 Step 1: Update Software Repositories